 Modelling - Coronavirus is a newly emergent virus and much remains to be understood about COVID-19 transmission dynamics.
 Its precise impact on individuals is not fully known.
 Through the Local Resilience Forum (LRF) Modelling Cell, we aim to distil the emerging evidence and try to infer from that to what it may mean for us and the impact on our area for capacity and demand planning.
 Our model adopts a public health approach to modelling infectious diseases.
 It uses the epidemiological evidence that we know of COVID-19 and simulates infection spread through a population.
 Population age structure, density and household composition are strong determinants of how infection spreads, so every area is different.
 So far, our model has been successful in predicting COVID-19 rates for the LRF, and we continue to adapt the model as new evidence becomes available.
-Our next step is to model different scenarios in response to the relaxation of lockdown restrictions and identify potential early warnings in the local system.
+We have modelled different scenarios in response to the relaxation of lockdown restrictions and identified potential early warning indicators in the local system that are published weekly for partners.